avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 Loadings for the Principal Components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The loadings for the principal components are stored in a named element "loadings" of the variable returned by "princomp()".
+The loadings for the principal components are stored in a named element "rotation" of the variable returned by "prcomp()".
 This contains a matrix with the loadings of each principal component, where the first column in the matrix contains the loadings for the first principal component, the second column contains the loadings for the second principal component, and so on.